Community High School (West Chicago): Athletics

 As of the 2013-14 school year, West Chicago will compete in the Upstate Eight Conference (UEC or U8C) and is a member of the Illinois High School Association (IHSA), which governs most interscholastic sports and competitive activities in Illinois.
 West Chicago formerly competed in the DuPage Valley Conference (DVC), where it was one of the smallest schools.
 The change in conference was motivated to move to a conference of schools closer in enrollment.

 West Chicago's teams are stylized as the Wildcats.

-The Athletic Department sponsors interscholastic teams for young men and women in basketball, cross country, cheerleading, golf, gymnastics, soccer, swimming & diving, tennis, track & field, volleyball and, wrestling.
+The Athletic Department sponsors interscholastic teams for young men and women in basketball, cross country, cheerleading, golf, soccer, swimming & diving, tennis, track & field, volleyball and, wrestling.
 Young men may also compete in baseball, and football, while young women may compete in badminton, and softball.
-While not sponsored by the IHSA, the school also sponsors a lacrosse team for young men.

 The following teams have placed in the top four of their respective IHSA sponsored state championship tournament or meet: